Important Information about COVID-19 and The Food Bank

 - As emergency need increases, we will continue to ask for financial support.
 Please make a contribution today to help neighbors thrive.

-During the COVID-19 crisis, some member agencies of The Food Bank have adjusted their hours or have decided to close.
+During the COVID-19 crisis, some members of The Food Bank have adjusted their hours or have decided to close.
 Please refer to this updated schedule and map to find free meals or a food pantry near you.
 This schedule is updated frequently, so please check back regularly.

 Here’s what The Food Bank is doing to address the coronavirus on the ground.